-The group's business plan was developed taking in consideration the developments of the Covid-19 pandemic and its impact on business performance.
-Management continues to monitor the impact of the virus and potential business impacts and do not expect it to adversely impact the going concern assumption, based on the significant proportion of revenue that is contractually guaranteed, limited impact from the pandemic on 2020 and 2021 performance, and the company's ability to take effective mitigating actions to counter downside scenarios.
+The group's business plan was developed taking in consideration the impact of the ongoing war in Ukraine and the current economic crisis, driven by macro-economic factors, and their impact on business performance.
+Management continues to monitor the impact of these factors and their potential business impacts and do not expect them to adversely impact the going concern assumption, based on the significant proportion of revenue that is contractually guaranteed, limited impact from them on 2022 performance, and the company's ability to take effective mitigating actions to counter downside scenarios.
 The company has demonstrated the ability to deliver cost control measures and cost saving initiatives and to establish strict criteria for capital investment.
-Management will continue to forecast the company's results as new information becomes available and have modelled different scenarios, including a severe downside scenario, where headroom against the leverage covenant becomes limited within the going concern period, before mitigating actions are applied.
+Management will continue to forecast the company's results as new information becomes available and have modelled different scenarios, including a downside scenario, where headroom against the leverage covenant becomes limited within the going concern period, before mitigating actions are applied.
 If the actual results are significantly worse than forecast, the group has the option of pursuing further mitigating measures that are under its own control to cut costs and preserve cash.
-These include further reductions in variable staff and other variable costs to match reduced activity, delaying or holding back its capital programme, reassess amounts distributed to shareholders and, if the downside period persists, structurally reviewing costs for further savings.
-Management have also considered the situation in Ukraine both directly and indirectly on the impact of our customers and do not consider there to be a significant risk to liquidity or covenant compliance in the going concern period.
+These include further reductions in variable staff and other variable costs to match reduced activity, delaying or holding back its capital programme, reassess interest payments to shareholders and, if the downside period persists, structurally reviewing costs for further savings.
+As a result of the successful actions taken in the past and having identified contingency plans to react to potential adverse scenarios, management have concluded that the group should generate sufficient cash and EBITDA to continue as a going concern and to avoid breaching its loan covenants.